 My dog has very advanced cancer, and the hope for a cure is remote.
 What kind of palliative care is appropriate?

-Incurable cancer provides an example for articulating the principles and practices of veterinary palliative medicine.
+Incurable cancer provides an example for explaining the principles and practices of veterinary palliative medicine.
 Palliative care in the face of life-limiting cancer is as individual as the patient and type of cancer.

-The first step in creating a palliative care plan for your dog is to meet with your veterinarian to discuss the expected course of the disease and how it will affect your dog’s quality of life.
-This visit also gives you a chance to talk about your dog’s activities of daily living.
+The first step in creating a palliative care plan for your dog is to meet with your veterinarian to discuss the expected course of the disease and how it will affect your dog's quality of life.
+This visit also gives you a chance to talk about your dog's activities of daily living.
 This is a crucial first step because it allows everyone to participate in the palliative care planning.
-The dog’s lifestyle is an important consideration for defining good quality of life versus poor or unacceptable quality of life (see the handout “Quality of Life at the End of Life for Your Dog”).
+The dog's lifestyle is an important consideration for defining good quality of life versus poor or unacceptable quality of life (see handout "Quality of Life at the End of Life for Your Dog").

 "An essential part of establishing goals of palliative therapy is understanding

-Once a dog’s activities of daily living have been identified, it’s appropriate to define family beliefs, the family’s needs as care unfolds, and the goals for the dog as death approaches.
-An essential part of establishing goals of palliative therapy is understanding the expected course of the life-limiting disease—in this case, cancer.
-Knowledge is power, and knowledge about disease allows for development of a personalized palliative care plan.
+Once a dog's activities of daily living have been identified, it is important to define family beliefs, the family's needs as care unfolds, and the goals for the dog as death approaches.
+An essential part of establishing goals of palliative therapy is understanding the expected course of the life-limiting disease, in this case, cancer.
+Knowledge is power and knowledge about disease allows for the development of a personalized palliative care plan.

 How can palliative care help make my dog with life-limiting disease more comfortable?

 Pain management is the most important facet of palliative care in dogs.
 Pain is best managed from a multimodal perspective, which means using various techniques, both pharmacologic (medications) as well as nonpharmacologic, in conjunction to achieve the goal of maximum comfort.

 Several classes of medication, as well as nutraceuticals (nutritional supplements), can be used together to combat pain.
 In addition, your veterinarian may suggest one or a combination of nonpharmacologic therapies to address musculoskeletal pain: